EE/angular-ui-tree-filter/README.md

 ## Configuration reference

 - `addresses` (default: `['title']`): properties of notes against which pattern will be matched.
    Deep filed access is supported: one can provide `foo.bar.baz` to match against item.foo.bar.baz value.
-- `regexFlags` (default: `'gi'`): [Regular expression flags](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp#Parameters) applied during he matching
+- `setComparator(type, comparator)`: allows to define comparison rules applied to properties provided in `addresses`.
+   By default uiTreeFilter ships with string regex comparator (with regex flags: `'gi'`).
+You can provide any custom logic that will be applied to your field value.
+This way you can even compare objects (note that using path notation in an `address` is most likely more convenient).
+Find out what comparators can do on the [demo page](http://ee.github.io/angular-ui-tree-filter/comparators.html)
 - `descendantCollection` (default: `'items'`): name of item property that holds item descendants

 ## Performance